StarlingXWeb/starlingx-website/src/pages/faq/index.md

 * A fully open source solution that is ready to deploy
 * Flexibility to run on containers, VMs, and/or Bare Metal
-* Optimize cloud services for edge solutions
+* Distributed cloud platform that is easy to deploy, operate and maintain
 * Security, ultra-low latency, extremely high service uptime, small-footprint deployments and streamlined operations
 * Suitable for a wide range of edge applications